BelarusOfficial Name: Republic of Belarus

 Travel & Transportation

-Minsk has a clean, safe, and efficient subway system that easily reaches most of the city center.
-When travelling on public transportation of any kind, be wary of pickpocketing and other petty crime.
-There are several western rental agencies currently operating in Minsk.
-In general, rental-car networks in Belarus are not well developed.
+Public Transportation: When traveling on public transportation of any kind, be wary of pickpocketing and other petty crime.
+There are several rental car agencies currently operating in Minsk; however, rental-car networks are not well developed.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Belarus, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Belarus’ Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Belarus, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Belarus’ Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Further information may be found on the FAA’s safety assessment page.